software-mansion/protostar/website/docs/cli-reference.md

 #### `-x` `--exit-first`
 Exit immediately on first broken or failed test
+#### `--fuzz-max-examples INT=100`
+Once this many satisfying examples have been considered without finding any counter-example, falsification will terminate.
 #### `-i` `--ignore STRING[]`
 A glob or globs to a directory or a test suite, which should be ignored.